vividus-framework/vividus-test-site/README.md

 # vividus-test-site
-Test site for Vividus Framework
+Web-site for VIVIDUS integration and system tests